Wang Shi (Tang dynasty)

-Wang Shi (王式) was an official and general of the Chinese Tang Dynasty, known for his campaign against Nanzhao forces to retain the control of the Annan (i.e., modern northern Vietnam) region, and his campaign against the agrarian rebel Qiu Fu (裘甫).
+Wang Shi (王式) was an official and general of the Chinese Tang dynasty, known for his campaign against Nanzhao forces to retain the control of the Annan (i.e., modern northern Vietnam) region, and his campaign against the agrarian rebel Qiu Fu (裘甫).

 Background and early career

 It is not known when Wang Shi was born.
-His biographies in the official histories of Tang Dynasty — the Old Book of Tang and the New Book of Tang — differ as to who his father was, with the Old Book of Tang indicating that his father was the chancellor Wang Bo and the New Book of Tang indicating that his father was Wang Bo's brother Wang Qi (王起), who also had a lengthy career as an imperial official.
+His biographies in the official histories of the Tang dynasty—the Old Book of Tang and the New Book of Tang—differ as to who his father was, with the Old Book of Tang indicating that his father was the chancellor Wang Bo and the New Book of Tang indicating that his father was Wang Bo's brother Wang Qi (王起), who also had a lengthy career as an imperial official.